Intersection and union of subspaces with applications to communication over authenticated classical-quantum channels and composite hypothesis testing: Asymmetric Composite Hypothesis Testing

-A similar result was also proved by Anshu et al. in \cite{AJW-Compound} using Jordan's lemma.
-Even though we also use Jordan's lemma in our construction, our approach is arguably different from theirs.
+A similar result was also proved by Anshu et al. in \cite[Lemma 3]{AJW-Compound} using Jordan's lemma.
+Even though {we also use Jordan's lemma} in our construction, there is a difference both in the proof technique and the bounds obtained between these two results.

+{The definition of the set $\mbox{Near}$ in \cite[Proof of Lemma $2$]{AJW-Compound} is not similar to that of the set $\mbox{Good}$ in our case } and the construction of {$\Pi^{\star}_{n}$ in Lemma \ref{gen_cht} is different than that of $\Pi^{\star}$ in \cite[Lemma 3]{AJW-Compound}}.
+This is because, in Lemma \ref{gen_cht}, for each pair of projectors,{ we find the complementary subspace of the intersection of the complementary subspaces of individual projectors}, whereas in \cite[Lemma 3]{AJW-Compound}, for each pair of projectors, {the union of the projectors is computed directly}.